 Have you visited Japan on a budget?
 Any tips to add?

-For more about our trip to Japan, consider reading our account of hiking in Japan's most infamous forest (NSFW).
+For more about our trip to Japan, consider reading our account of hiking in Japan’s most infamous forest [NSFW], tips for visiting Osaka for two days, and beautiful temples in Kyoto.